Fatal Accident Compensation Claims

 The Road Traffic Act 1988 sets out the duty of care drivers owe each other.
 Additionally, the Highway Code sets out the rules and guidelines for drivers as well as other road users.
 Some of these rules are elsewhere backed up by law.

-You might be able to make a fatal car accident claim if the deceased was owed a duty of care which was then breached and it resulted in fatal injuries.
+You could start a fatal car accident claim if the deceased was owed a duty of care which was then breached and it resulted in fatal injuries.

 Public Spaces